Cumberland Council

-What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability?
+What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

 2018 will see Cumberland Council adopt a new Environmental Management Framework that will provide strategic direction to the organisation and include the development of an Energy Savings Action Plan and Water Efficiency Plan.
 Past key achievements in energy efficiencies include: